We contribute to the field of sustainability science. We translate research into our programmes and activities.

 Better World Ranking MBA de Corporate Knights

-EADA is ranked at number 34 in the world by the Corporate Knights ‘Better World Ranking MBA’, as a result of integrating sustainable development into its MBA programmes, faculty research on sustainability issues and the gender and ethnical diversity of its faculty.
+EADA is ranked at number #19 worldwide and #1 in Spain by the Corporate Knights ‘Better World Ranking MBA’, as a result of integrating sustainable development into its MBA programmes, faculty research on sustainability issues and the gender and ethnical diversity of its faculty.
 2021 Corporate Knights Ranking

 How do we incorporate sustainability into our programmes?